 7) Mediation between parents and students.

 It’s difficult to minimize the stress of the overwhelming college application process.
-A great College Counselor acts as a liaison between the student & parent to make sure all parties are aligned on overarching goals and the college list.
+A great Admissions Counselor acts as a liaison between the student & parent to make sure all parties are aligned on overarching goals and the college list.
 They can help dispel myths and hearsay and provide authoritative advice that will minimize the (sometimes) contentious back and forth that is common between parents and children.

 8) Access to the Tokyo Academics Network.